Janet Jackson Is A Rock Hall Of Famer — & Here’s How She Was A Feminist Music Pioneer

 Janet Jackson will be inducted into the Rock & Roll Hall of Fame with the 2019 class.
-The ceremony was broadcast on HBO on Saturday, April 27 in the US.
+And the ceremony is being broadcast on HBO on Saturday, April 27.
 She’s had a lauded music career, with 5 Grammys, 11 American Music Awards, 11 Billboard Music Awards, and 9 VMAs.
 Jackson has had No. 1 Album debuts in each of the past four decades, selling roughly 80 million albums worldwide.
 And among her long-list of top 10, chart-topping, record-breaking releases are some of the songs — and accompanying videos — that made me into the woman I grew up to be.

 Advertisement